5 from 5 votes

 How long can you marinate eggs?

-You can marinate eggs like these Korean marinated eggs for up to five days.
+You can marinate Korean eggs for up to five days.
 However, they have the best flavour anywhere from 1-3 days.
 If you leave them to marinate too long, there is the potential for overly salty egg

 How do you keep eggs submerged in marinade?